 One of the biggest job performance killers is a lack of productivity.
 If you aren't able to develop good organisation and time management skills, you likely won't get far in your career!

-The internet makes it easier than ever to get distracted at work.
-Avoid distractions by taking short breaks throughout the day or installing apps that block websites that often distract you.
+The internet and social media make it easier than ever to get distracted at work and waste time.
+Avoid distractions by taking short breaks throughout the day or installing apps to block websites that often distract you.
 Some programs like StayFocusd can even set a custom amount of time that you can be on certain websites of your choice.

 Organise your day.
 Set a daily schedule and create a to-do list at the end of each workday for the next day, or do it first thing in the morning.
 You can even block out your calendar to help keep yourself on task.

 Be guided by which tasks should be a priority, weekly essentials and your energy levels throughout the day.
 If you need to concentrate on writing reports, schedule this for the morning to avoid the after-lunch slump.
 For creative projects, Friday afternoons can work well.

 Within your schedule, make sure you leave time for breaks or less challenging activities.
 Everyone needs rest and these breaks can help to keep you working at your most productive.
 Reward yourself for completing tasks with continual short breaks throughout the day to refresh your mind.